-- > Recognize normal and abnormal animal behavior. - ➤ Handle potentially dangerous animals in a safe manner. - > Inoculate and medicate animals, after completion of the appropriate training. - Interpret, explain, apply, and enforce laws, ordinances, and regulations pertaining to animal services.

-- Investigate code violations and respond to inquiries, complaints, and requests for service in a fair, tactful, and timely manner. - Access, retrieve, enter, and update information using a computer terminal. - ➤ Interpret and apply applicable Federal, State, and local laws, codes, and regulations, including administrative and departmental policies. - > Prepare, maintain, and update accurate and detailed documentation of inspection findings and other written materials, records, logs, and reports. - Effectively represent the Town in meetings with governmental and regulatory agencies, community groups, property owners, business owners, and the public. - > Operate and maintain a variety of animal control equipment. - > Operate a two-way radio. - ➤ Make accurate mathematic computations. - Maintain accurate records and files of work performed. - Understand and carry out oral and written instructions. - ➤ Organize work, set priorities, meet critical deadlines, and exercise sound, independent judgment within established guidelines. - > Operate modern office equipment including computer equipment and software programs. - > Use English effectively to communicate in person, over the telephone and in writing. - ➤ Use tact, initiative, prudence and independent judgment within general policy, procedural and legal guidelines. - > Establish and maintain effective working relationships with employees and those contacted in the course of the work. - Respond to emergency calls within 30 minutes while on stand-by duty.
+- ➤ Plan, schedule, assign, and oversee activities of assigned staff. - > Inspect the work of others and maintain established quality control standards. - > Train others in proper and safe work procedures. - > Identify and implement effective course of action to complete assigned work. - > Recognize normal and abnormal animal behavior. - ➤ Handle potentially dangerous animals in a safe manner. - Inoculate and medicate animals, after completion of the appropriate training. - ➤ Interpret, explain, apply, and enforce laws, ordinances, and regulations pertaining to animal services. - Investigate code violations and respond to inquiries, complaints, and requests for service in a fair, tactful, and timely manner. - Access, retrieve, enter, and update information using a computer terminal. - ➤ Interpret and apply applicable Federal, State, and local laws, codes, and regulations, including administrative and departmental policies. - > Prepare, maintain, and update accurate and detailed documentation of inspection findings and other written materials, records, logs, and reports. - Effectively represent the Town in meetings with governmental and regulatory agencies, community groups, property owners, business owners, and the public. - > Operate and maintain a variety of animal services equipment. - > Operate a two-way radio. - Make accurate mathematic computations. - Maintain accurate records and files of work performed. - Understand and carry out oral and written instructions. - ➤ Organize work, set priorities, meet critical deadlines, and exercise sound, independent judgment within established guidelines. - > Operate modern office equipment, including computer equipment and software programs. - > Use English effectively to communicate in person, over the telephone, and in writing. - ➤ Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines. - Establish and maintain effective working relationships with employees and those contacted in the course of the work. - Respond to emergency calls within 30 minutes while on stand-by duty.